Askedio/Laravel5-API-Controller/README.md

 # Usage
 * Laravels Resource Routes are being used.
-* Access the route like you've defied, ie: /api/admin/user/.
+* Access the route like you've defined, ie: /api/admin/user/.
 * Perform RESTful acts on the Resource Controller
+** The 'fillable' data is what you can POST or PATCH with.

 ##### POST
 * success: Returns the Models results.